Physical approach to price momentum and its application to momentum strategy

 \section{Abstract}

 We introduce various quantitative and mathematical definitions for price momentum of financial instruments.
 The price momentum is quantified with velocity and mass concepts originated from the momentum in physics.
-By using the physical momentum of price as a selection criterion, the weekly contrarian strategies are implemented in South Korea KOSPI 200 and U.S. S\&P 500 universes.
-The alternative strategies constructed by the physical momentum achieve the better expected returns and reward-risk measures than those of the traditional contrarian strategy in weekly scale.
-The portfolio performance is not understood by the Fama-French three-factor model.
+By using the physical momentum of price as a selection criterion, the weekly contrarian strategies are implemented in South Korea KOSPI 200 and US S\&P 500 universes.
+The alternative strategies constructed by the physical momentum achieve the better expected returns and reward--risk measures than those of the traditional contrarian strategy in weekly scale.
+The portfolio performance is not understood by the Fama--French three-factor model.